 Oregon Advance Directive Form

-Signing requirements (§ 127.515(2)): Signed by principal and agent in presence of two (2) witnesses OR notarized.
+Signing requirements (§ 127.515(2)): Signed by the principal in presence of two (2) witnesses or notarized.